nuran-command/Assignment1_DAA/README.md

 - **Small-n cutoff**: MergeSort and QuickSort switch to insertion sort for n < 16.
 - **MergeSort buffer**: reusable array to avoid repeated allocations.
 - Algorithms are implemented in `src/main/java/com/carrental/`.
+- QuickSort always recurses into the smaller partition first, ensuring the recursion depth never exceeds O(log n), even in worst-case input distributions.
+- The Closest Pair algorithm maintains arrays sorted by both x- and y-coordinates, which avoids repeated sorting and extra memory allocations in each recursion step.

 ---